Physical Therapy (DPT)

 Applicants to the Doctorate in Physical Therapy (DPT) program should hold a BS or BA degree from a regionally accredited college or university in the U.S. or university abroad which is recognized by the Ministry of Education in the home country.

 At minimum of 30 hours of physical therapy experience is required, which a licensed PT must verify hour using that PTCAS format.
-Students may be completing these required hours at the time of application but will need to provide written verification of remaining hours to the Office of Admission of the School of Nursing and Health Sciences (SNHS) no later than May 1.
+Students may be completing these required hours at the time of application but will need to provide written verification of remaining hours to the Office of Graduate Admission no later than May 1.

 - Complete application